Mental Health Resources

 The American Foundation for Suicide Prevention organization empowers its community through research, education and advocacy to take action against suicide and those affected by suicide.
 To find more information and local chapters visit https://afsp.org/

-Love and relationships are one of the most important things in our lives, yet we are taught almost nothing about it.
-What is Love will change this!
-We teach young people, parents and schools how to identify healthy and unhealthy relationships.
+What is Love teaches young people, parents and schools how to identify healthy and unhealthy relationships.
 With this new understanding, we teach them how to avoid abuse and how to love in a healthy way.
+We use a whole-school restorative approach to building healthy relationships, equipping every school with the knowledge and tools they need to strengthen school climate, safety, and connectedness. https://www.what-is-love.org/